 I am a pariah.
 When I speak to people, they step back.
 When they see me coming down the street, they cross over to the other side.
 When I enter a store or cafe, I have to cover my face and stand apart lest I contaminate others with my impurities.

 The rules are very precise.
 There must be six feet of distance between me and other human beings.
 I cannot approach the cashier until summoned.
 Once granted entry to the carefully disinfected Checkout, I am cordoned off and made to stand dutifully behind plexiglass.
 Touching is absolutely prohibited.
 Verboten!
 In fact, don’t even look people in the eye.
 You might weaken their immune system with visual contact, for the eyes are windows to the soul.

-All of this is exhausting, but not following the rubrics of the new system can get you fined or jailed in addition to being treated like a pariah.
-The chief priests of this system–medical professionals, epidemiologists, and public health officials–have determined that the freedoms I enjoyed previously are dangerous to my health.
+All of this is exhausting, but not following the rubrics can get you fined or jailed in addition to being treated like a pariah.
+The chief priests of this new system–medical professionals, epidemiologists, public health officials–have determined that the freedoms I enjoyed previously are dangerous to my health.
 So I must stay at home, not breathe on the Amazon delivery guy, and prepare for a new normal in which human interaction occurs via computer screen.